dantogno/unity-scripting-upgrade/Documentation/unity-scripting-uprade.md

 ## .NET 4.x Sample Unity Project

 The sample contains examples of several .NET 4.x features.
+You can download the project or view the source code on [GitHub](https://github.com/dantogno/unity-scripting-upgrade).

 ## Additional resources